Ongoing Public Works and Capital Improvement Projects

 - Oak Knoll Way from Forest Road to Turn Around

 - Ocean Avenue from Monte Verde Street to Junipero Avenue

 - Rio Road from Junipero Avenue to Santa Lucia Avenue

 - San Carlos Street from 13th Avenue to Santa Lucia Avenue

 - Scenic Road from 8th Avenue to Block A3 S End.

-Construction is anticipated from March through May 2018.
-With the proposed 2-inch overlays, the useful life is estimated at 10 years along aerials (Ocean Avenue and Rio Road) and 15-20 years along residential and collector streets.
+Construction occurred from March through September 2018.
+The useful life of replaced pavement is estimated at 10 years along primary arterials (Ocean Avenue and Rio Road) and 15-20 years along residential and collector streets.

 Storm Drainage Improvements Project

-This project involves the repair and improvement of the City’s drainage infrastructure.
-Repairs to the Guadalupe and 5th storm drain are proposed as a multi-year, phased project.
+This project involves the repair and improvement of the City’s drainage infrastructure around Guadalupe and 5th Avenue.
 The current drainage line is located on private property and is maintained by the City.
 Accessing private property for proper maintenance is often limited and poses difficulties.
-This project will re-route the existing storm drain in the area off of private property and onto City property for proper maintenance and to prevent flooding.
+This project re-routes the existing storm drain away from private property and onto City property for proper maintenance and to prevent flooding.

 City Geographic Information System